NoahDMott/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## GIT is a MUST!

 GIT is a great technology, please take time to learn it.
 DON’T procrastinate because you cannot avoid it.
-You will be using it every day, several times a day.
+You will be using it everyday, several times a day.
 So you’d better learn and be comfortable with it.

 GIT is more than just a "set of commands" that you have to learn.
 Throughout the years, we have learned that the best way to teach GIT is by understanding the concepts and meaning of the technology first rather than just giving you a list of commands to use.

 ## Why Bother to use GIT?

 Being the only developer in a project is a [utopia](http://www.thefreedictionary.com/Utopic).
-Normally, you collaborate with other developers, and, without GIT, that becomes a big problem.
+Normally, you collaborate with other developers and without GIT that becomes a big problem.
 That’s why we need a *repository* of information to centralize and manage changes.
 With a *repository* we are addressing the following:

 + If two developers work on **the same page (file)**, GIT will compare both versions and will *(try to)* merge them into a new one.
 + Downloading and integrating someone else’s code (or any code) into your project without much hassle and doing so automatically.